 The upper catchment is wedged into a deep bowl in the mountains of the Matroosberg Mountain Catchment (Figure 2).
 The distance from the top of the catchment to the confluence with the Breede River is only 11km, following ground contours.
-The circumference is 32 km surface area is 37 km2.
+The surface area is 37 km2.
 It is by all measures a small sub-catchment and is one of many along the Breede River.